won-moon-yeon/reliability-engineering/source/documentation/monitoring-alerts/grafana-dashboards.md

 You should not use your personal Google account to display your Grafana dashboard on your team’s TV.
 Your personal Google account may have editing or admin permissions.

+cant log on with google account plz fix grafana.ini
 ### Create and edit dashboards

 Contact Reliability Engineering using the [#re-prometheus-support Slack channel](https://gds.slack.com/messages/CAF5H4N4Q/#) to request: